jbenno/nyuad_comm_tech/files/Additional-information.md

 - [Administrative Matters](#administrative-matters)

 ## Learning Outcomes
+### Course learning outcomes
+(reference to programme learning outcomes in brackets (PLO)

-- Think critically and work creatively toward innovations in communication technology, design, and computation.
+1. (PLO 4): Think critically and work creatively toward innovations in communication technology, design, and computation.
-- Demonstrate an understanding of the historical significance of major technical inventions situated in the field of communications.
+2. (PLO 1): Demonstrate an understanding of the historical significance of major technical inventions situated in the field of communications.
-- Describe key concepts and theories that explain the relationship between these innovations and the development of human behavior, incorporating global, cultural, social, and political perspectives.
+3. (PLO 3): Describe key concepts and theories that explain the relationship between these innovations and the development of human behavior, incorporating global, cultural, social, and political perspectives.
-- Gain the ability to reflect on the impact recent communication advances have had on our own individual lives and behavior patterns
+4. (PLO 4): Gain the ability to reflect on the impact recent communication advances have had on our own individual lives and behavior patterns
-- Gain exposure to writing across various forms of media, old and new.
+5. (PLO 6): Gain exposure to writing across various forms of media, old and new.
-- Clearly communicate ideas and analysis in a verbal, visual, auditory, experiential, and written form.
+6. (PLO 7): Clearly communicate ideas and analysis in a verbal, visual, auditory, experiential, and written form.

+### Programme Learning Outcomes
+Upon completion of the major in Interactive Media at NYU Abu Dhabi, all students are expected to have fulfilled the following:
+1. Research and Understanding: IM students will cultivate a substantive understanding of the past, present, and future landscape of Interactive Media.
+2. Analytical Thinking: IM students will be challenged to answer fundamental questions relating to the field of Interactive Media.
+3. Conceptual Thinking: IM students will develop conceptual skills through the use of computational and interactive media tools to create project-based work and project oriented research.
+4. Critical Thinking: IM students will refine their critical thinking skills by analysing and critiquing work in cultural, social, historical, ethical, and aesthetic contexts.
+5. Technical Implementation: IM students will cultivate technical skills with contemporary media technologies to execute their coursework.
+6. Creative Processes: IM students will gain the ability to explore, innovate, and realise creative ideas in multiple fields of inquiry and interest.
+7. Organisation and Communication: IM students will develop professional practices of delivering and sharing their work.
+8. Collaboration: IM Students will gain experience in collaboration through active participation in group and team-based work.
 ## Assignments
 - Reading and watching the provided material is required in advance for each class.
 - Assigned readings and videos will be discussed in class.
 Preparedness (i.e. having read/watched the assigned material), active participation, and therefore attendance to the classes will be graded.